bw-project-zak-web30/backend/README.md

     }

-## USER -OWNER- GET for all equipment they own.
+## User - get all equipment they own.
     GET /api/users/:id/equipment

     RETURNS - if successful, an array of equipment